-Mile 38.6-Bowns Creek Road.
+Mile 25.1-Bowns Creek Road.
 Stay to the right.

-Mile 41.3-Cemetery Road and Indian Creek.
+Mile 27.8-Cemetery Road and Indian Creek.
 Indian Creek crossed the trail in a large flat valley with good grass.
 This was often the first good water in several days.
 A cemetery sits on the bluff above town.
-It is located on private property.